 |Tenor||10 years||six months or a year||2, 5, 10, 15, or 30 years||30 years||TBC|

 |Minimum investment amount||S$500||S$1,000 and in multiples of S$1,000||S$1,000, and in multiples of S$1,000||S$1,000, and in multiples of S$1,000||S$1,000, and in multiples of S$1,000|

 |Investment cap||S$200,000 per individual||No limit||Limit for each auction||Limit for each auction||Limit for each auction|

 |Maturity and redemption||May be redeemed early||No early redemption||No early redemption||No early redemption||No early redemption|

 |Indicative coupon rate (per annum)||3.07% (GX23050W; average over 10 years)||3.58% (BY23101W)||2.625% (NZ19100S)||1.875% (NA21200W)||TBC|

 |Source of funds||Cash or SRS||Cash, SRS, CPF||Cash, SRS or CPF||Cash, SRS or CPF||Cash, SRS or CPF|

 Three SGS Bonds in total

-It is slated to be followed by Green SGS (Infrastructure), which will be used to fund major infrastructure developments that are considered to be better for the environment, such as railways.
-If that has got all those eSG investors excited, you’ll have to wait a little longer for the bond to be issued.
+Meanwhile, Green SGS (Infrastructure) will be used to fund major infrastructure developments that are considered to be better for the environment, such as railways.
+If that has got all those ESG investors excited, you’ll have to wait a little longer for the bond to be issued.